Business Risk Factors

 Natural disasters

-The Group is developing business in 48 bases in 23 countries and regions around the world.
+The Group operates its businesses through 46 bases in 22 countries and regions around the world.
 There is a risk of unforeseen circumstances, including harm to employees, and damage to offices and production facilities due to natural disasters such as unforeseen large-scale earthquakes, heavy rains, floods and the spread of infectious diseases; an accident during product transportation or storage at an external warehouse; and the suspension of operations due to a significant drop in the employee attendance rate.

 These events may adversely affect the Group's business performance and financial position due to them hindering factory operations and supply to customers.
 Furthermore, by hindering the product supply to customers it may lead to a decline in the social evaluation of the Group.